Tim EimanKey Account Manager

 My Son and I are attending a Veteran’s Day Parade 2017

 Department: Quality and Health

-I love working at the AHA Because I can apply all my marketing skillsets to a cause that I could truly believe in, going beyond just being another job.
-AHA's mission to help Americans live healthier lives is something I am proud to be a part of and help grow every day.
+I love working at the American Heart Association Because I can apply all my marketing skillsets to a cause that I could truly believe in, going beyond just being another job.
+The American Heart Association's mission to help Americans live healthier lives is something I am proud to be a part of and help grow every day.

 A job search advice to recent Veterans: Your military role may not be a direct match for the job or jobs you are hoping to pursue.
 Be patient and help a potential employer understand why you believe what you bring to an open role is important.
 Plus, don't for an opportunity to be a perfect fit.
 You may need more education or at least do your due diligence to study and learn more about a particular company or sector.
 Tap into your network, including VA or other Veteran groups to help elevate your potential.
 It won't all be easy, but it will be worth it in the end.

 I joined the Navy at 17 and served most of my time in Vietnam.
 The military taught me discipline and a strong dedication to a mission.
 I have carried that through out my career.

 I spent 22 ½ years at the Coca-Cola company before early retiring.